1870 college football season: Intramural football

 Although only three teams participated in intercollegiate football in 1870, football was played, as it had been for many years and with varying degrees of acceptance, at other schools in the north-eastern United States.
 At Vermont, the annual football game between the freshman and sophomore classes was held on 5 October.
 At Dartmouth, the faculty initially banned the sport in autumn 1870, but reversed course in late October.
 On October 29, the faculty permitted a football match to be held, for which the school furnished the balls, made the regulations and appointed an umpire.

 Other schools, such as Yale and Harvard, banned the game outright.
 On 31 October, a Yale student was arrested after a group of sophomores were caught playing football on New Haven Green.
-Following the arrest, a group of 200 students gathered outside the police station and one student, Arthur Wilson, was seriously injured after being clubbed over the head by a policeman (Officer Kelly).
+Following the arrest, a group of 200 students gathered outside the police station and one student, Arthur Watson, was seriously injured after being clubbed over the head by a policeman (Officer Kelly).
 A committee of students complained to the Police Commissioners who split 2–2 (the Mayor abstained) on bringing charges against the officers.